mna/xpgsql/README.md

 Assuming `local xpgsql = require 'xpgsql'`.
 You can check out the tests for actual examples of using the API.

+### `xpgsql.transform_error`

+If set, the `transform_error` field is called with all error values and its return value(s) is returned instead of the base values.
+Can be useful to collect the different values in a structured object and return that object instead.

+May be called with up to 4 values:
+1. the error message
+2. the error status code (a number)
+3. the string version of the status (e.g. 'PGRES_FATAL_ERROR')
+4. the SQL state code (e.g. 42P01, see https://www.postgresql.org/docs/current/errcodes-appendix.html)

 ### `xpgsql.connect(connstr)`

 Connects to the database specified by the connection string.
 It may be an